On-The-Job Car Accidents

 A work-related car accident may provide benefits to the victim through workers' compensation, which the employer generally must provide.
 If you have been injured in a work-related car wreck, you may be eligible to receive more than just workers' compensation.
 See our car accident infographic to get facts about crashes.

-Our attorneys can help identify other sources of compensation that may pertain to your circumstances.
-The following are a few examples of potential sources of compensation you may be entitled to:
+Our work-related car accident attorneys can help identify other sources of compensation that may pertain to your circumstances.
+If you were injured while on the clock, the following are a few examples of who may be responsible for your damages:

 - Your own auto insurance